adorsys/keycloak-ssi-deployment/Readme.md

 ### Prerequisites

-See TLDR
+Refer to the TLDR section for initial setup requirements.

-### All in One
+### All-in-One Deployment
-All steps described bellow can be achieved running the script ```1.oid4vci_test_deployment.sh```.
+All the steps outlined below can be executed by running the script ```1.oid4vci_test_deployment.sh```.

 ### Keycloak Admin CLI
-Although they are many integrated ways of administering keycloak.
-We will be using the keycloak ```kcadm.sh``` as we want the reader to try out on a shell and achieve quick results.
-For a more complex deployment, we will be using [keycloak-config-cli](https://github.com/adorsys/keycloak-config-cli).
+Although Keycloak provides various integrated ways to manage configurations, we use the ```kcadm.sh``` CLI tool.
+This approach allows readers to work directly in a shell for quick results.
+For more complex deployments, consider using [keycloak-config-cli](https://github.com/adorsys/keycloak-config-cli).

 ### Accessing the Keycloak admin interface with SSL
 The following lines will allow you to configure a truststore for used by ```kcadm.sh``` and obtain and administrator access token to perform administrative tasks.